DeBaFig/1st-term/README.md

 ![finalProject](https://user-images.githubusercontent.com/46844031/163506202-1355aeb8-a8cd-451a-bd8e-33958e6380a8.gif)

-This program create a basic ticketing system, a tracking system for customer reported problems.
+This program creates a basic ticketing system, a tracking system for customer-reported problems.
 When a customer has a problem they will phone or email for support.
-The person handling the support request will create a ticket for the request that contains the details of the problem and the customer contact information so that the customer can be notified when there is a solution.
+The person handling the support request will create a ticket for the request that contains the details of the problem and the customer's contact information so that the customer can be notified when there is a solution.

 ````
 ##########################################################################